munificent/craftinginterpreters/book/hash-tables.md

 and easily turn the string into a number.
 We can then use it as an array index.
 Or, at least, we could if we could somehow allocate a 295,148 *petabyte* array.
 Memory's gotten cheaper over time, but not quite *that* cheap.
 Even if we could make an array that big, it would be heinously wasteful.
-Almost every bucket will be empty unless users start writing way bigger Lox programs than we've anticipated.
+Almost every bucket would be empty unless users started writing way bigger Lox programs than we've anticipated.

 Even though our variable keys cover the full 64-bit numeric range, we clearly